History of International Day For Tolerance

 The Civil Rights Act is Enacted

-Potentially the single most important piece of legislation for tolerance and equality in U.S. history, the Civil Rights Act of 1964 banned discrimination on the basis of race, color, religion, sex, or national origin.
+The Civil Rights Act of 1964, which banned discrimination on the basis of race, color, religion, sex, or national origin, is established.

 A dream is born

-During the March on Washington for Jobs and Freedom, Martin Luther King, Jr. delivered his famous "I Have A Dream" speech in which he advocated for a wold of tolerance and equality through non-violent means.
+Martin Luther King, Jr. delivered his famous "I Have A Dream" speech during the March on Washington for Jobs and Freedom.

-After spending 21 year working as a lawyer, activities, and community organizer in South Africa helping indigenous peoples against British colonizers, Gandhi returns to India to help his homeland fight for freedom through non-violence and tolerance.
+Gandhi returns to India from South Africa to help his homeland fight for freedom through non-violence and tolerance.

 International Day For Tolerance FAQs